ko4edikov/apex-fake/README.md

 It's helpful if you use Stub API for unit test creation.

 The benefit of an object mocking is the ability to populate formula fields without populating dependent fields that formula includes.
+You can also create a record with filled parents and children.

 ## References